 Each generation of California historians has made its own unique contribution to American history.
-I am in awe of my predecessors who wrote the state's sweeping and colorful histories without the internet and the open access to the archival data I now enjoy.
-I hope to keep extending the scope and depth of California's lively history by a more intensive analysis and interpretation by writing about the lives of California's neglected pioneers who shaped this state.
-I hope to continue to be a written and oral storyteller on the importance of using a multitude of primary sources to gain unique and fresh perspectives on historical events particulary as it relates to California and Hawaii.
+I'm in awe of my predecessors who wrote my state's sweeping and colorful histories without the internet and the open access to the archival data I now enjoy.
+I can't even imagine their tenacity!
+For me, with the technological advancements denied earlier historians, I hope to keep extending the scope and depth of California's lively history by "unearthing" the histories of neglected pioneers who deserve their due.
+My story telling will demonstrate how a multitude of primary sources provide a unique and fresh perspectives on historical events in California that will make readers smile.

 The Sugar King of California: